shazoom/Banana_DNtp/README.md

 8. dmv   open selected markdown with Marked 2

 To configure this workflow you will need to alter the "viewer" varibles in the "Args and Vars".
 If you leave viewer unset the system default will be used.
 Please change the keywords to whatever makes sense or delete unnecessary launchers.

+The commands can now be configured to support multiple content types.
+The main reason this is necessary is because DEVONthink uses 2 types for PDF, one with text (PDF+Text) and one without (PDF Document).
+It's a bit annoying if your're writing a plugin like this.
+Anyway, the "content_type" will now accept multiple semicolon separated values.

 This workflow supports my process, which is,: